ajaskolski/front-end/README.md

 Showed one of possible approaches to the topic.
 Used piece of page object patern, add some custom method to cy, add plugin with faker to create data in test.

-Next step would be adding database for clean DDT firebase/mysql
+Every push to front-end repository master branch will trigger update of docker image on dockerhub as latest tag.

-Every push to fron-end repository master branch will trigger update of docker image on dockerhub as latest tag.
+Next step would be adding database for clean DDT firebase/mysql, linking pushes to CI/CD, put some visual testing with Percy or any similiar.

 ## Node